kiba/Writings/for_science/chp11_negotiation.md

 "It's an obviously flawed design!"

-"Saski convinced me beyond a shred of doubt-"
+"Sasaki convinced me beyond a shred of doubt-"

 "It could be Sidonia's reality distortion field!"